Our Commitment to Diversity, Equity, Inclusion, Accessibility and Belonging

 - Recognize Martin Luther King, Jr. Day as a day on, staff-wide service day

 - Staff assessed and coached on individual cultural profiles supported by individual plans and accountability buddy groups

-- Board composition continues to diversify: BIPOC increases by 39% (total representation 25%) and female by 16% (total representation of 52%)
+- Board composition continues to diversify: BIPOC increases by 39% (total representation 25%) and females by 16% (total representation of 52%)

 - Year-round staff diversity increases from 6% to 20% BIPOC and from 15% to 20% male

 - Mental Health First Aid Training provided to teaching artists who support youth employment

 - New recruiting and hiring practices established to attract diverse talent